edubart/nelua-lang/docs/pages/overview.md

 | `float64`         | `double`        | `_f64` `_float64`   |
 {: .table.table-bordered.table-striped.table-sm}

-The types `isize` and `usize` types are usually 32 wide bits on 32-bit systems, and 64 bits wide on 64-bit systems.
-When you need an integer value you should use `integer` unless you have a specific reason to use a sized or unsigned integer type.
+The types `isize` and `usize` types are usually 32 bits wide on 32-bit systems, and 64 bits wide on 64-bit systems.

+When you need an integer value you **should use** `integer` unless you have a specific reason to use a sized or unsigned integer type.
-The `integer`, `uinteger` and `number` are intended to be configurable.
-By default they are 64 bits for all architectures, but this can be changed at compile time using the preprocessor if needed.
+The `integer`, `uinteger` and `number` **are intended to be configurable**, by default they are 64 bits for all architectures, but this can be customized by the user at compile-time via the preprocessor when needed.
+{:.alert.alert-info}

 ### Strings

-There are two types of strings, the `string` used for strings allocated at runtime, and `stringview` used for strings literals defined at compile time and as views of runtime strings too.
+There are two types of strings, the `string` used for strings allocated at runtime, and `stringview` used for strings literals defined at compile-time and as views of runtime strings too.

 ```nelua